MathMou/Python/Rare_event_GradientBoostingClassifier/src/README.md

 # GradientBoostingClassifier
-Template for setting up a rudimentary GradientBoostingClassifier able to detect outliers on with a high percentage
+Template for setting up a rudimentary GradientBoostingClassifier for imbalanced dataset able to detect outliers on with a high percentage

 # basic_parameter_tuning.py:
 Used to finetune parameters in isolation for GradientBoostingClassifier.